 Usually this means quesadillas in my house happen fairly haphazardly, but since using easy chipotle aioli in a quesadilla last year, I make sure to always have a batch made when quesadillas are looking likely on the menu.

-These chipotle chicken quesadillas (named for chipotle peppers in adobo, not the fast casual restaurant) feature a creamy, smoky, and not too spicy sauce that combines with chicken, black beans, melty cheese, and more in the BEST way.
+- These chipotle chicken quesadillas (named for chipotle peppers in adobo, not the fast casual restaurant) feature a DELICIOUS creamy, smoky, and not too spicy sauce that combines with chicken, melty cheese, and more in a great way.

 Chipotle chicken quesadillas (and, I mean, quesadillas in general) are a very forgiving food to make.
 There are many ways to make it your own, including switching up the types of ingredients used, wiggle room with quantities, etc. Think of this recipe as a solid suggestion and feel free to deviate as you like.

-Tortillas: The larger the tortilla, the better for quesadillas.
-This allows sufficient room for spreading the filling so the tortilla has an easier time of folding over itself.
-My pick is to use 10-inch diameter flour tortillas, often described as “burrito-size” on the packaging.
-While the kind used in these pictures is regular wheat, I also like to use whole wheat tortillas when I can find them.
+- Tortillas: The larger, the better for quesadillas as this allows sufficient room for spreading the filling so the tortilla has an easier time of folding.
+Recommended are 10-inch diameter flour tortillas, often described as "burrito-size" on the packaging.
+Regular flour or whole wheat tortillas work well.

-Chipotle aioli: Linked in the recipe card, “easy” is in the recipe title as it uses a shortcut and starts with mayonnaise, so there’s no messing around with raw egg yolks.
-This aioli provides a wonderful smoky, spiced flavor that pairs up with the cheese perfectly.
-While other recipes chop up and add chipotle peppers directly in the filling, I prefer adding the chipotle in the form of a spread like aioli as the creaminess tempers the spice level.
-Light mayo works great for this one.
+- Chipotle aioli: Linked in the recipe card, "easy" is in the title as it uses a shortcut and starts with mayo, so there's no messing around with raw egg.
+Instead of adding chipotle peppers directly to the filling, adding them to a creamy spread tempers the spice level.

-Cheese: Lots of opportunity to pick your favorite flavors!
-Cheddar, monterey/colby/pepper jacks, Oaxaca, etc. Basically any meltable cheese that meshes with southwestern flavors would work.
-If possible I’d go for shredding my own cheese over buying a pre-shredded bag, as pre-shredded cheese often contains anti-clumping agents that can hinder a full creamy melt.
+- Cheese: Lots of opportunity to pick your favorite.
+Cheddar, Monterey/Colby/pepper jacks, Oaxaca, etc. Basically any meltable cheese that meshes with southwestern flavors would work.

 Quesadillas don't exactly require a handbook to make, but there are a few tips that make the process easier.

-Start with a low-medium stovetop temperature.
+- Low(er) and slow(er): Start with a low-medium stovetop temperature.
 Cooking these chipotle chicken quesadillas at too high a temperature will lead to the tortillas becoming too browned before the cheese gets a chance to thoroughly melt throughout.
-Lower and slower is the way to go.

 Chipotle Chicken Quesadillas